Does vaping have the same negative impact on your teeth as smoking does? We investigated to find out.

 Is Vaping Bad for Your Oral Health?

+Is vaping bad for your teeth?
+Not if you have a regular oral hygiene routine which combats it.
+Drink plenty of water as you vape to avoid dry mouth, too.
 Overall, then, vaping is not as bad for your teeth as our initial investigations made out.
-However, there are ways we haven’t yet touched on that your vaping can have an impact on your oral health.
+Nevertheless, there are three main ways in which vaping can affect your oral health.

 A third way that vaping might damage your oral health is through vasoconstriction.
 This is a long word for saying that the oxygen supply and blood flow to the gums experience restriction.
 This can lead to gum disease and contributes to poor dental health.